Arlanthir/notes/music/FloydRose.md

 ## Restring

 One string at a time or all strings at once by blocking the tremolo with a wooden block (before even removing the old ones).
 Lubricate the nut with a graphite pencil.

+After passing the string through the peg hole, bend it upwards and start rolling it underneath, aim for two or three complete turns of the string around the peg.

 Remember to stretch the strings (by pulling them off the fretboard across the entire fretboard) and remove the wooden block before tuning.

 I usually buy Nickel wound strings with gauges: 10 13 17 26 36 46.